DougManuel/ds-presentation/README.md

 # 2) Coding style

-Code is easier to read if it is written in a consistent style that includes naming variables, functions and how to using spaces.
-There are common style guides that are used for different languages or within institutions.
+Code is easier to read if it is written in a consistent style that includes naming variables, functions and how to use spaces.
+There are common style guides for different languages or within institutions.
 For example, [Google](http://google.github.io/styleguide/) publishes their style guides for all major program languages.
-Try to the same style guide within your organization or collegues.
+Try to use the same style guide as your organization or collegues.

 > Tip: Talk with your collegues about adopting a coding style.